Maintenance of anything is important but especially for personal relationships.

 In the breeze that blows

 When you have seen it

-You were ninety when you died; I still cried
+you were ninety when you died, yet I cried.

 Lessons from my grandma

 who spoke little

 You said, “A woman’s voice must not be heard.”

 “To be strong you do not have to be loud.”

 10 word story